intel/intel-sdsi/os-interface.rst

 Access Type = 3: MMIO space is at OFFSET + 10h from the from the address of the On Demand discover structure

-GUID: An ID that identifies the layout of the registers in the On Demand MMIO space.
+GUID: An ID that identifies the memory layout of the registers in the On Demand MMIO space.

 On Demand MMIO layout for GUID = 006DD191h